'Record-breaking year' at Bellevue strawberry patch

 The family was among the consistently-rotating group of approximately 40 people that were taken to and from the strawberry patch on four-wheelers Saturday morning.

-Ann and Daniel Kendell, co-owners of Annie's Acres, said crowds have been clamoring to pick and buy strawberries since the patch opened on June 15.
+Ann and David Kendell, co-owners of Annie’s Acres, said crowds have been clamoring to pick and buy strawberries since the patch opened on June 15.

 It’s marked a “record-breaking year” for attendance, Ann Kendell said.

-"We've had about 300 to 400 people a day," Daniel Kendell added.
-"It's twice as much as we usually have."
+“We’ve had about 300 to 400 people a day,” David Kendell added.
+“It’s twice as much as we usually have.”

 Ann Kendell emphasized that people should call ahead when they plan to come, as picking hours are modified almost daily to ensure that there will be enough berries for everyone.